ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/poe.md

 ---
-description: In this section, we give you some useful information about power consumption over the PoE protocol.
+description: In this section, we provide you with some useful information about power consumption over the PoE protocol.
 ---

 # PoE